openbase/jeoparnaire/README.md

    * server: https://github.com/openbase/jeoparnaire/releases/download/v1.0.0/jeoparnaire-1.0.0.jar
    * client: https://github.com/openbase/jeoparnaire/releases/download/v1.0.0/jeoparnaire-client-1.0.0.jar
 3. Create a new `JeoparnaireResource` folder within the game folder and place here all images and videos you want to use for the game.
-4. Download the game configuration template and store thoses in the `JeoparnaireResource` folder as well:
+4. Download the game configuration template and store it in the `JeoparnaireResource` folder as well:
    * https://raw.githubusercontent.com/openbase/jeoparnaire/master/src/main/resources/JeoparnaireGameConfig.xml
      * Download via link menu -> "Save link as..."